mindkin/hourfleet/docs/api.md

 All APIs are HTTPS only.
 HTTP access is forbidden.

 Hourfleet APIs only supports the following HTTP verbs: `POST`, `PUT`, `PATCH`, `DELETE`, and `GET`.
-Although not strictly REST, there are some operations that reflect actions in the API, such as locking a car, or rating a user.
+Although not strictly REST, there are some other operations that reflect RPC-tyoe 'actions' in the API, such as locking a car (`PUT /cars/{Id}/lock`), or rating a user.

-By default, all responses are returned in JSON, although other formats are supported, and the format can be specified by clients. (see [Response Formats](#Response-Formats) below)
+By default, all responses are returned in JSON, although other formats are supported, the client can specify the format in the request. (see [Response Formats](#Response-Formats) below)

-All REST oeprations support both JSON and URL encoded request body data, and also URL encoded request query string parameters for passing in parameters
+All operations support both JSON and URL encoded request body data, and also URL encoded query string parameters for passing in parameters to operations.

->Note: body data in `GET` requests is not recommended.
+>Note: including body data in `GET` requests is not recommended.

-API routes for resources are always pluralised.
-For example the route for fetching a specfic car is: `GET /cars/{Id}` where `{Id}` denotes a substitution of the `Id` property of the car resource in the route.
+Resources in API routes are always pluralised.
+For example the route for fetching a specfic car is: `GET /cars/{Id}`.

 Updates to resources uses the 'partial update strategy', using the `PATCH` verb.
 Most update API's will specify precisely what properties of a resource can be updated, and many of them will be optional, so that you have fine grained control over which properties you specifically want to update in a single call.
 Some properties of some resource are not updatedable.
+Full update of resources with a `PUT` is generally not somrthing common in Hourfleet.

 >Note: The optionality of parameters in any REST operation should be included in the documentation of the individual APIs.

-`POST` operations will always create a new unique resource and will always return a `Location` header with the URL to the newly created resource.
+`POST` operations will always create a new unique resource, and will always return a `Location` header with the URL to the newly created resource.

-Generally speaking, `POST`, `PUT`, `PATCH`, `GET` operations will return a copy of the respective resource(s). `POST` returns a `HTTP 201` (Created). `PUT` and `PATCH` returns a `HTTP 202` (Accepted). `DELETE` returns a `HTTP 204` (No Content) with no resource in the response.
+Generally speaking, `POST`, `PUT`, `PATCH`, `GET` operations will return a copy of the respective resource(s). `POST` returns a `HTTP 201` (Created) with a copy of the created resource. `PUT` and `PATCH` returns a `HTTP 202` (Accepted) with the updated resources. `DELETE` returns a `HTTP 204` (No Content) with no resource in the response.

 All API's support rate limiting.
 Rate limits for individual APIs will vary however, based on both the caller and the frequency.
 An `HTTP 429` will be returned with a `Retry-After` header specifying the time when the limit will be lifted.

-Many API's wil be secured, and will require authorization in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](#Authorized-Access) below).
+Most API operations wil be secured, and will require authorization in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](#Authorized-Access) below).

 Most APIs will be restricted by role (RBAC) of the caller.
 Common roles include: `user`, `ops` and `clientapplication`.

 ### Response Formats

 All APIs return JSON by default.
-To return other formats like XML, CSV, JSV or HTML, specify the `format` property in the query, or in the `Accept` header.
+To return other formats like: XML, CSV, JSV or HTML, specify the `format` property in the query, or in the `Accept` header.

-For example, to return the a `Car` resource in XML, you would specify: `GET /cars/{Id}?format=xml` or include the header: `Accept: application/xml`
+For example, to return the a `Car` resource in XML, you could either specify: `GET /cars/{Id}?format=xml` or include the header: `Accept: application/xml`

 ### Case Sensitivity